R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 -

-Left join seems to be faster for Rosetta like it is for base-r level 5-10%
+Left join seems to be faster for Rosetta, just as it is for the base R level, with an improvement of 5-10%.

 -

-Calculating unique observation is more than two time faster on Rosetta than intel-based
+Calculating unique observations is more than two times faster on Rosetta than on the Intel-based system.

 Native arm mode